 We are a J-REIT that specializes in investment in hotels.
 Our basic investment thesis is to achieve steady growth and stable revenue over the medium to long term.
 We aim to maximize unitholder value by acquiring highly competitive hotels in areas with strong demand from both domestic and inbound leisure customers.

-We issue green bonds that take into consideration ESG factors as follows.
+We issue green bonds and enter into green loans (collectively "Green Finance") that take into consideration ESG factors using our Green Finance Framework as follows.